ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 produce their API portfolio.
 These frameworks typically include the publication of API endpoint URIs, deprecation and redirection of legacy API versions, API usage policies and documentation, etc.
-The api-catalog well-known URI and API Catalog document are intended to complement API management frameworks by facilitating the discovery of the framework's outputs - API endpoints, usage policies and documentation - and are not intended to replace any existing API discovery mechanisms the framework has implemented.
+The api-catalog well-known URI and API catalog document are intended to complement API management frameworks by facilitating the discovery of the framework's outputs - API endpoints, usage policies and documentation - and are not intended to replace any existing API discovery mechanisms the framework has implemented.

-Providers of such frameworks may include the production of an API Catalog and the publication of the /.well-known/api-catalog URI as a final pre-release (or post-release) step in the release management workflow.
+Providers of such frameworks may include the production of an API catalog and the publication of the /.well-known/api-catalog URI as a final pre-release (or post-release) step in the release management workflow.
 The following steps are recommended: